 Only a beekeeper can appreciate the crunch of squishing hive beetles with a hive tool.
 However, sucking them up into this container is almost as good.

 Now this may seem rather harsh to new beekeepers but the Small Hive Beetle is very destructive to our honeybee colonies.
-A large infestation can cause a colony to fail so their numbers must be managed in some way.

 Once the weather warms these beetles will lay eggs and hatch into larva.
 The larva can do great damage to the hive by eating through the comb, pollen, honey and baby bees.

-Ok, you may choose to call this item by its other name – Insect Aspirator.
+Of course, you may choose to call this item by its other name – Insect Aspirator.
 But honestly, you know that pooter is much more fun !